-All HR professionals know that one of the biggest struggle in Organisational Design, is to get managers to move away from simply reasoning in terms of “Organizational Charts”.
+All HR professionals know that one of the biggest struggles in Organisation Design is to get managers to move away from simply reasoning in terms of “Organizational Charts”.
 I guess you all have faced the common scenario in which a manager involves you in the need of an organisational change, and starts the discussion… with an already drafted Organisation Chart.

-What should be the last step in a articulated process, becomes instead an assumption, which too often ends being a self-fulfilling prophecy, where change is often just a way to achieve other goals.
+What should be the last step in an articulated process, becomes instead an assumption, which too often ends being a self-fulfilling prophecy, where change is often just a way to achieve other goals.

 Probably this is one of the main reason why some authors have already started wondering if we should definitely kill the OrgChart, also as a tool to simply guarantee compliance, or at least just write it in pencil.